cockroachlabs/workshop_labs/troubleshooting/README.md

 # Troubleshooting Workshop - Student labs

-Ths workshop walks through the process of troubleshooting a problematic cluster.
+This workshop walks through the process of troubleshooting a problematic cluster.

 ## Lab 0 - Understanding the Problem